digitalfortress-tech/ad-rotator/README.md

 - 🧲 Built-in support for **sticky advertisements**
 - ⚖️ Assign weight/**priority** to Ad unit(s) to increase its chances of being shown
 - ⚜️ Has a Fallback Mode i.e. kicks in only when your primary Ad network fails (for example, due to an Adblocker)
-- 🌐 Supports almost every browser! (*Only IE is unsupported, but you may use a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill))
+- 🌐 Supports every major browser!
 - 🎀 Framework agnostic, free and open source

 ---